What is Encephalocele?

 How to Treat Encephalocele

 At AOO | ENT Specialists of the Rockies, we treat encephaloceles in different ways depending on the cause and the severity of symptoms.
 Surgery is recommended to reduce the risk of meningitis and prevent additional loss of CSF.
 The initial non-surgical treatment for CSF leaks includes hydration, bed rest, and saline infusions.
-High flow leaks may be temporarily stopped with a lumbar drain, or permanently diverted with a shunt placed by a neurosurgeon.
+High flow leaks may be temporarily stopped with a lumbar drain or permanently diverted with a shunt placed by a neurosurgeon.
 However, for most persistent CSF leaks of the skull base, surgical repair is recommended.
 The goal of surgery is to re-establish the separation between the brain and the ears or nose.

-Surgery to repair an encephalocele/CSF leak is done in a variety of ways, which primarily depends on its location.
+Surgery to repair an encephalocele/CSF leak is done in a variety of ways, which primarily depend on its location.
 For encephaloceles within the nasal cavity and sinuses, the procedure is usually done with an endoscope, a very thin tube with a camera on the end to help visualize internal tissue, inserted through the nose.
 Encephaloceles within the middle ear or mastoid bone may require an incision behind the ear and microscopic surgery to repair the defect and stop the CSF leak.

 Some encephaloceles within the ear require a craniotomy, in which the skull is opened above the ear in order to access and repair the skull base defect.
 The specific technique will vary depending on the size and location of the encephalocele or CSF leak.
 Your surgeon may use a synthetic graft, surgical bone cement, or your own tissue to repair the encephalocele.